RENCI-NRIG/impact/prdn.md

 ## Installation: Major Components

 ImPACT has configured two types of protected research data networks (PRDN) to support researchers in sharing data and collaborating on its analysis.
 Both PRDNs attempt to accomplish the same functions.

 - Both provide secure authentication and authorization of users.
 - Both provide a remote desktop view into a private network for sharing data and accessing services and software.
 - Both are firewalled against unwanted inflitration and exfiltration of sensitve data.

 The first one discussed on this page is the _Abridged PRDN_.
-It requires fewer resources to implement and was ImPACT's first step toward the second one, the _PRDN with Proconsul_.
+It requires fewer resources to implement and was ImPACT's first step toward the full version, the _PRDN with Proconsul_.
 Choose the environment that works best given your resource situation.

 **Abridged PRDN**

 - Linux VMs - _Runs all the software (e.g., TurboVNC) necessary for the private network and hosts a secure data staging server._
 - TurboVNC - _Provides secure authentication and authorization of users, and a remote desktop view (with the Linux operating system) into the private network._
 - Singularity Client - _Specially configured software that allows access to download data analysis applications stored in Odum's Singularity Hub._
 - Odum's Singularity Hub - _Stores Singularity images (see https://singularity.lbl.gov/) of end-user data analysis applications._

 **PRDN with Proconsul**

 - Prerequisites for Identity Management
   - Shibboleth with optional Grouper — _Provides secure authentication and authorization of users._
   - Active Directory Domain Controller — _Holds temporary accounts used for temporal virtual machine login._
-- Odum's Singularity Hub — _Stores Singularity images (see https://singularity.lbl.gov/) of end-user data analysis applications._
+- Odum's Singularity Hub — _Stores Singularity images of end-user data analysis applications.
+See [https://singularity.lbl.gov/](https://singularity.lbl.gov/) for more information._
 - ImPACT's Instantiation of Proconsul - _A secured interface (i.e., remote desktop view, either with Linux or Windows operating systems) into the private network, firewalled against unwanted data infiltration/exfiltration._

   Proconsul's author, [Rob Carter](https://github.com/carte018), has excellent, detailed instructions [here](https://github.com/carte018/Proconsul/tree/master/Dockerized).